rjarry/aerc/CONTRIBUTING.md

 commits).
 Follow these general rules:

 - Limit the first line (title) of the commit message to 60 characters.
 - Use a short prefix for the commit title for readability with `git log --oneline`.
+Do not use the `fix:` nor `feature:` prefixes.
+See recent commits for inspiration.
+- Only use lower case letters for the commit title except when quoting symbols or known acronyms.
 - Use the body of the commit message to actually explain what your patch does and why it is useful.
+Even if your patch is a one line fix, the description is not limited in length and may span over multiple paragraphs.
+Use proper English syntax, grammar and punctuation.
 - Address only one issue/topic per commit.
+- Describe your changes in imperative mood, e.g. *"make xyzzy do frotz"* instead of *"[This patch] makes xyzzy do frotz"* or *"[I] changed xyzzy to do frotz"*, as if you are giving orders to the codebase to change its behaviour.
 - If you are fixing a ticket, use appropriate
   [commit trailers](https://man.sr.ht/git.sr.ht/#referencing-tickets-in-git-commit-messages).
 - If you are fixing a regression introduced by another commit, add a `Fixes:` trailer with the commit id and its title.
+- When in doubt, follow the format and layout of the recent existing commits.

 There is a great reference for commit messages in the [Linux kernel documentation](https://www.kernel.org/doc/html/latest/process/submitting-patches.html#describe-your-changes).